RETURN TO UFO PAGE | E-MAIL ME

 A.

-Of course, it's always possible there are those races who are convinced it is their job to help errant civilizations like our own and so come to the rescue at the eleventh hour, but I don't see how they could do that without raising a few eyebrows (or whatever it is that aliens raise in consternation) among their extraterrestrial colleagues.
+It would depend.
+If they are here to simply observe the various trials and tribulations a developing civilization must endure on its path to enlightenment, they might factor potential self-destruction into the equation and so be willing to stand by and watch us blow ourselves to smithereens.
+They may be tempted to save us from ourselves, but a truly enlightened race would recognize that failure is always a possibility and accept it as part of the process.
+Of course, it's always possible there are those races who are convinced their job is to help errant civilizations and so come to the rescue at the eleventh hour, but I don't see how they could do that without raising a few eyebrows (or whatever it is that aliens raise in consternation) among their extraterrestrial colleagues.
 Additionally, a truly enlightened civilization should realize that any effort to help us might prove to be the very catalyst that ends in our destruction.
-Without perfect knowledge of the future, intervention could prove even more disastrous than the danger we currently face could prove to be.
+Without perfect knowledge of the future, alien intervention could prove even more disastrous than any potential danger we currently face could prove to be.

 Q. Do I believe aliens occasionally abduct humans beings?